 At the University of Manitoba we believe an exceptional student experience is built on the foundation of innovative teaching, that encourages students to learn, thrive and grow through unique experiential and engagement activities both on and beyond campus.

-Students can take part in service-learning, internship, co-op and exchange programs with the chance to travel and study abroad in 36 countries.
+Students can take part in over 100 service-learning, internship, co-op and exchange programs with the chance to travel and study abroad in more than 30 countries.

 From here we celebrate who we are

-Every year, the University of Manitoba welcomes more than 2,000 First Nations, Métis and Inuit students, including more than 150 graduate students, making up one of the largest Indigenous student populations in Canada.
+Every year, the University of Manitoba welcomes more than 2,000 First Nations, Métis and Inuit students, including more than 180 graduate students.
+We are home to one of the largest Indigenous student populations in Canada.

-Our Pathways to Indigenous Achievement plan reflects how education can be life-changing and benefit both individuals and communities.
+Our Pathways to Indigenous Achievement plan reflects the life-changing nature of education, benefiting both individuals and communities.